 Fundraiser Event Guidelines

 Casino Night events are an excellent way for non-profit organizations to generate revenue.
-Special Events Associates, Inc. provides a number of ideas to help you maximize your fundraising potential.
+Audience Pleasers provides a number of ideas to help you maximize your fundraising potential.

 How to Determine Your Ticket Price

 Establish a realistic goal of the amount of money you would like to raise.
 This number will help determine entrance fees and keep your expenses down.
 To curtail costs, you may want to budget yourself by outlining planned revenues and expenses.